ryanwc/PortScheduling/README.md

 # Credit

 This README is based on 1) information from the problem definition PDF provided by The University of Melbourne for the class [Modeling Discrete Optimization](https://www.coursera.org/course/modelingoptimization) offered on Coursera and 2) my experience constructing the program specified in that PDF.

+# Last Note: Experimental Visualization

+At the bottom of the portschedule.mzn file, you may notice some commented out code that says "output for solution visualization".
+This is experimental code that will visualize the reclaimer activity.

+I did not use this feature when developing the software, so I can't offer many tips for using this feature or interpreting the visualization.
+However, I included the file dependencies in this repo in case you want to play with it.

+To visualize the results, simply uncomment the last two lines of the portschedule.mzn file and run the program normally.
+Note that this feature is experimental, with the development team providing this warning: "Be aware that sometimes the visualization can show a crossing which does not need to be there since it simply connects the reclaim jobs in order."
+In reality, the automatic grader used for the course would throw an error if reclaimers on the same rail crossed.

+All credit for the visualization feature goes to the University of Melbourne team.